rabbittsui/ModelCardDiff/README.md

 amber, and the benchmark claim cites eval-sota which is absent.](docs/assets/claim-citations.svg)

-Every label and number in the diagram is copied from the sample card and matches
+Every label and number in the diagram is copied from the sample card and matches the output of `modelcarddiff claims samples/incomplete.card` shown above.

+## Design decisions

+**A bound is not an exact quote.** The first version of the metric check flagged every number in a claim that did not equal a result.
+That refused the complete card, because "accuracy above 0.90" does not equal the measured 0.93.
+The check now looks at the word before the number.
+A comparison word (above, under, at least, and the like) marks a bound, which is prose the tool does not verify.
+A number stated directly is an exact quote that must match.
+The rejected alternative, comparing every number, punished honest threshold language and made the gate unusable for normal cards.

+**Removed limitation does not set the exit code.** It would be tempting to fail